Krépin Diatta: Under-20

 Diatta was part of the Senegal U20s who participated in the 2017 Africa U-20 Cup of Nations.
 He scored two goals in the tournament, both of which came in the group stage his first a 70th minute header against South Africa in a 7 goal thriller, and his second, a goal in the added time of the first half against Cameroon.
 Senegal eventually lost 2–0 against Zambia in the final and finished runners-up.
 They thus qualified for the 2017 FIFA U-20 World Cup.
 Diatta was part of the Senegal U20s who participated in the 2017 FIFA U-20 World Cup in South Korea.
 On 22 May 2017, he played in Senegal's 2–0 opening match win against Saudi Arabia.
 Senegal were knocked out of the tournament in the round of 16 after they lost 1–0 against Mexico.

 Senior

-In March 2019 Diatta was one of four young Senegalese players to receive a debut call-up to the national team.
+In March 2019, Diatta was one of four young Senegalese players to receive a debut call-up to the national team.
 On 23 March 2019, he made his national team debut in a 2–0 win against Madagascar in the 2019 Africa Cup of Nations qualifiers.
 On 13 June 2019, he was named in Senegal's 23-man squad for the 2019 Africa Cup of Nations in Egypt.
-On 23 June 2019, he scored his first-ever senior international goal in Senegal's 2–0 opening match win against Tanzania, scoring in the 64th minute from a 20-yard first time finish, after a corner had not been cleared properly seconds earlier.
-For his performance, Diatta was named the Best Young Player of the tournament.
+On 23 June 2019, he scored his first-ever senior international goal in Senegal's 2–0 opening match win against Tanzania, scoring in the 64th minute from a 20-yard first time finish.
+He appeared in all of Senegal's matches during the tournament, including a substitute appearance in the team's 1–0 loss to Algeria in the final.
+For his performances, Diatta was named the Best Young Player of the tournament by CAF.

+Diatta missed Senegal's successful 2021 Africa Cup of Nations due to an anterior cruciate ligament injury.
+In November 2022, he was named in coach Aliou Cissé's squad for the 2022 FIFA World Cup and went on to play in three of Senegal's four matches as the nation reached the round of 16 for the first time since its debut in 2002.

+In December 2023, he was named in Senegal's squad for the postponed 2023 Africa Cup of Nations held in the Ivory Coast.